ecemekim/LastPoints/readme.md

 **Summary**:

 It is written to retrieve navigation data for the last 48 hours for each vehicle using Django Framework and PostgreSQL.
-For the cost problem that will arise due to frequent queries mentioned in the problem, The data requested from the table connected with the foreign key with `"select_related"` in Django ORM is retrieved with a single query.
+For the cost problem that will arise due to frequent queries mentioned in the problem (`N+1 select problem`), The data requested from the table connected with the foreign key with `"select_related"` in Django ORM is retrieved with a single query.

 **Steps**: